cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 ## Posterior inference in a Bayesian hierarchical model using the Metropolis algorithm: Sports analytics with 2013-2014 English Premier League football results.

+>***The main script in this directory conducts posterior inference of team attack and defence strength (parameters) for 20 English >Premier League football teams in a Bayesian hierarchical model, given a random initialisation of the prior means and variances >(hyperparameters) on these attacking and defence strengths, and goals (observed data) from the 2013-2014 season.
+The posterior >inference procedure uses a random walk Metropolis algorithm with a isotropic Gaussian symmetric proposal distribution, which is an >instance of the more general class of simulation-based Markov chain Monte Carlo methods.***

 This directory contains the materials produced when completing "Q4: Markov Chain Monte Carlo" of the assignment "10-708 PGM (Spring 2019): Homework 2 v1.1", whose rubric can be found [here](https://github.com/cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/blob/master/homework-assignments/hw-2/hw-2-v1.1.pdf).

-**The main script in this directory conducts posterior inference of team attack and defence strength (parameters) for 20 English Premier League teams in a Bayesian hierarchical model, given a random initialisation of the prior means and variances hyperparameters) on these attacking and defence strengths, and goals (observed data) from the 2013-2014 season.**

 The Bayesian hierarchical model specification, pseudocode, mathematical derivations, and analysis whiuch pertain to this repository are located in my write-up of the assignment in the Jupyter notebook [here].

 The assignment is an adaptation of the Bayesian hierarchical model of Baio and Blangiardo (2010) to data for the 2013-2014 Premier League football results, rather than Italian Serie A results.

 ## Directory contents.